GoogleCloudPlatform/security-analytics/dataform-vector-search/README.md

     2. Grant the Dataform service account the IAM role `BigQuery Connection User` (`roles/bigquery.connectionUser`) to use the Cloud resource connection, following these [instructions](https://cloud.google.com/bigquery/docs/create-cloud-resource-connection#share_connections).

 Now are you ready to execute the Dataform SQL workflow.
+You can either:
-You can either manually [trigger the execution](#execute-workflow-manually) of the SQL workflow (e.g. for development and testing purposes), or [schedule executions](#schedule-executions-with-workflow-configurations) to run periodically by Dataform service (e.g. for QA, staging or production environments).
+- [Manually trigger the execution](#execute-workflow-manually) of the SQL workflow (useful for development and testing purposes), or,
+- [Schedule recurrent executions](#schedule-executions-with-workflow-configurations) to run periodically by Dataform service (use this for QA, staging or production environments).
+This will keep your target dataset up-to-date with latest logs from your source dataset.

 ### Execute workflow manually
 Use this for development and testing.